tulburg/javascriptui/COUNTRIBUTING.md

 # Welcome to JUI contributing guide <!-- omit in toc -->
 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on our project :sparkles:.
+Any contribution you make will be greatly appreciated :sparkles:.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing and merging the PR.
 Use the table of content on the top left corner of this document to get to a specific section of this quide quickly.

-# New Contributor guide
+# Guide

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions: